-Most patients will see the biggest results when their depression treatment consists of both medication and psychotherapy.
-If your doctor is using only one type of treatment or medication and you feel that your condition is not being treated thoroughly, ask about adding the second portion to increase your chances of success and recovery.
+Most patients will see the most beneficial results when their depression treatment consists of both medication and psychotherapy.
+If your doctor is using only one type of treatment, and you feel that your condition isn’t being treated thoroughly, ask about adding a second component, which may increase your chances of success and recovery.

 Do you have unresolved symptoms?

-The goal of treatment for depression isn’t to relieve some symptoms—the ultimate goal is to relieve all symptoms.
-If you have any lingering symptoms of depression (see the list here) talk to your doctor about them and how your treatment plan can be adjusted to alleviate the problems.
+The goal of treatment for depression isn’t to relieve some symptoms, rather it’s to relieve all symptoms.
+If you have any lingering symptoms of depression, talk to your doctor about them.
+They can help you adjust your treatment plan to alleviate them.

 Has your sleep pattern changed?

 An irregular sleep pattern is one of the first signs that your depression isn’t being treated correctly.
-For most people with depression, insomnia (difficulty getting enough sleep) is the biggest problem.
-However, some people feel as if they cannot get enough sleep, despite many hours of sleep each day.
-If your sleep pattern is changing, or you begin having renewed sleep problems, talk with your doctor about your treatments.
+For most people with depression, insomnia is the biggest problem.
+However, some people feel as if they cannot get enough sleep, despite many hours of sleep each day, this is called hypersomnia.
+If your sleep pattern is changing, or you begin having renewed sleep problems, talk with your doctor about your symptoms and treatment plan.